Colo Vale

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Colo Vale has 48 active public transport stops offering a mix of train and bus services.
-These stops are served by 17 different routes that collectively facilitate 196 weekly passenger trips.
-The accessibility of these transport services is rated as excellent, with residents typically located just 131 meters from the nearest stop.
+These are served by 17 routes collectively providing 196 weekly passenger trips.
+Transport accessibility is rated excellent with residents typically located 131 meters from the nearest stop.
+Most residents commute outward, with car being the dominant mode at 97%.
+Vehicle ownership averages 2.0 per dwelling, higher than the regional average.
+According to the 2021 Census, 18% of residents work from home, which may reflect COVID-19 conditions.

-On average, there are 28 trips per day across all routes, which equates to approximately 4 weekly trips per individual stop.
+Service frequency averages 28 trips per day across all routes, equating to approximately 4 weekly trips per individual stop.

 Frequently Asked Questions - Transport